airnativeextensions/nativeextensions-documentation/news/2021-04-30-april-news.md

 You can read the discussion [here](https://forum.starling-framework.org/d/23008-gamepad-controller-support-iosandroid/18)

+Sponsoring helps us to fund the initial development work for a new extension and is the simplest way we can continue further development of the AIR platform.
 We have had a large contribution to the development but are still looking for additional funding to get this extension started.
 If you are interested you can sponsor the development on [github](https://github.com/sponsors/distriqt).